thiago-glauco/testfitnessapp/README.md

 I used side menus and tab menus for navigation.

-This version has no mockup data or serverless implementation.
+This version has mockup data but no serverless implementation.

 I'm working in a fork of this project with mock data and another with firebase implementation.